aspose-pdf/Aspose.PDF-API-References/arabic/net/aspose.pdf.facades/autofiller/_index.md

 mDbDataAdapter.Dispose();
 mDbConnection.Close();
-//// نهاية الجزء المشترك.
+////End of Common part.

-//// الحالة الأولى:
+////case one:
-//// Input template pdf هو ملف pdf والإخراج عبارة عن دفق مدمج كبير.
+////Input template pdf is a pdf file and output is a big merged stream.

 AutoFiller autoFiller = new AutoFiller();